Guilty Gear 2: Overture: Characters

-A young woman dressed in Gothic fashion, she speaks in a simple manner and wields a demented looking balloon named Lucifer as a weapon.
+A young woman dressed in Gothic fashion, she speaks in a simple manner and wields a demented looking balloon named Lucifero as a weapon.
 She is searching for something called The Key.
 Valentine is racing against That Man so that she can reach an object known only as The Cube: an object that can only be accessed with the Key.
 Valentine is stated by That Man as being 'an exact copy of Aria'.
 Numerous other Aria clones were in production.
 She apparently has no will or personality of her own.
-Also interesting to note, is that her balloon, Lucifer, has bunched up strands of hair tied with a ribbon attached to the string - the color strikingly similar to that of Dizzy's hair.
+Also interesting to note, is that her balloon, Lucifero, has bunched up strands of hair tied with a ribbon attached to the string - the color strikingly similar to that of Dizzy's hair.